 m_eng <- udpipe::udpipe_download_model(language = "english-ewt")

-If you have downloaded a model once, you can also load the model directly from the place where you stored it on your computer.
-In my case, I have stored the model in a folder called udpipemodels
+Once you’ve downloaded a model previously, you also have the option to load it directly from the location where you’ve stored it on your computer.
+In my case, I’ve placed the model in a folder labeled udpipemodels.

 # load language model from your computer after you have downloaded it once